-If you are just learning how to sew, there are some basic tools that you will need.
-These are the 15 essential sewing supplies that I would recommend to get you started, and I can assure you that you will be using most of them each time you sew.
+If you are just learning how to sew, there are some basic tools that you absolutely have to have.
+Here I discuss the 15 essential sewing supplies that I would recommend to get you started, and I can assure you that you will be using most of them each time you sew.
 Some of the essential sewing supplies pictured are ones that I have been using since I started sewing at age 11!

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

 The 15 essential sewing supplies needed by anyone who sews

 I like this type of container because I can easily see the size of the eye and thickness and length of each needle, and the dial part keeps all the needles from spilling out.
 You can find them here: Singer Assorted Self Threading Hand Needles, 15-Count